ACM40960/project-shivsucd/README.md

 By analyzing the visual characteristics of cell structures and applying deep learning techniques, this project aims to enhance early detection capabilities and support medical diagnosis.

-## Features
+## Project Highlights

-- **Multi-Model Approach**: Evaluation and comparison of various machine learning models including Random Forest, Logistic Regression, K-Nearest Neighbors (KNN), and Neural Networks on the Wisconsin dataset.
+- **Multi-Model Approach**: Various machine learning models including Random Forest, Logistic Regression, K-Nearest Neighbors (KNN), and Neural Networks on the Wisconsin dataset have been evaluated and compared to obtain the best performing model.
-- **Deep Learning with DenseNet**: Use of DenseNet CNN architecture for classifying images from the BreakHis400x dataset as benign or malignant.
+- **Deep Learning with DenseNet**: The DenseNet CNN architecture has been used for classifying images from the BreakHis400x dataset as benign or malignant.
-- **Comprehensive Model Evaluation**: Detailed analysis of model performance with metrics such as accuracy, precision, recall, F1 score, and confusion matrices.
+- **Exploratory Data Analysis**: Detailed Exploratory data analysis on the Wisconsin Dataset has been performed as shown below:
   <p align="center">
     <img src="Prediction of Breast Cancer Incidence- Shivani-23200782/images/correlation_heatmap.png" alt="Correlation Heatmap">
   </p>